BURLINGTON CHRISTIAN ACADEMY

 Note: Leggings are not considered pants by BCA and should not be worn as uniform pants.

-• Navy pants (if non DGN, must be dark navy, not faded blue)
+Navy or Grey pants (if non DGN, must be dark navy, not faded blue)

 Gym Uniform (Grades 3-8)

-• Shoes should be solid black, navy or dark coloured, with no colourful symbols/stripes or other markings.
-No boots or high top shoes should be worn indoors
+Shoes should be solid black, navy or dark coloured, with no colourful symbols/stripes or other markings.
+No boots should be worn indoors

 Casual Day Dress Dress will: